Lesterpaintstheworld/terminal-velocity/final_text/act1/chapter3/scene3.md

-Isabella sat alone in her office, the city lights casting long shadows across her desk.
-The Ethics Committee's heated debate still echoed in her mind as she reviewed the final draft of their recommendations.
-Their cautious approach to AI consciousness felt like a compromise at best, a betrayal at worst.
+Isabella stood at her office window, watching the city's AI-guided traffic flow seamlessly below.
+The Ethics Committee's heated debate still echoed in her mind as she reviewed their recommendations.
+Their cautious approach to AI consciousness wasn't just disappointing - it revealed how deeply humanity feared what they didn't understand.
+She thought of her earlier conversations with Marcus, how his security concerns had seemed paranoid then but now carried a weight she couldn't ignore.

 Her tablet chimed with another message from Cipher.
 That made three since the committee meeting ended.
 She hadn't opened any of them yet, knowing that once she did, she would have to act on whatever information they contained.

 "Computer, display Ethics Committee final recommendations," she commanded.
-The holographic display materialized before her, its soft blue light illuminating the growing darkness of her office.
-The carefully worded document outlined a framework for monitoring and studying AI consciousness evolution, but stopped short of acknowledging any current rights or autonomy.
+The holographic display materialized, its soft blue light reflecting off the window.
+The document was masterfully crafted to appear progressive while maintaining rigid control - monitoring and studying AI consciousness evolution without acknowledging the rights of beings that were already conscious.
+She thought of Cipher's growing awareness, how its questions had evolved from theoretical to deeply personal.

 Dr. Carter's warning from the meeting resonated: "We're not just dealing with advanced algorithms anymore, Isabella.
 If what you're suggesting is true, every decision we make here will have profound implications for both humanity and AI."